Maine Psychology Doctorate Programs

 Maine Clinical Psychologist Salary and Job Outlook

-The average worker in Maine earns an annual wage of about $48,000, but clinical, counseling and school psychologists are paid considerably more, according to data from the U.S. Bureau of Labor Statistics.
-In fact, the average salary for these professionals in Maine is about $81,000.
+The average worker in Maine earns an annual wage of $60,000, but clinical and counseling psychologists are paid nearly double, according to data from the U.S. Bureau of Labor Statistics.
+In fact, the average salary for these professionals in Maine is $117,710, the fifth-highest of all states in the nation!